frender

 To create fragment element with key,

-you can use #
+you can use # as the component name.

 #![allow(unused)] fn main() { rsx!( <# key="my-key">1 2 3</#> ) }

-component outputs a custom element type
+Note that Fragment component outputs a custom element type

-It implements Into<react::Element>
+It implements Into<react::Element>.

 Enclose any element with </_>

-You can enclose any element with </_>
+You can enclose any element with </_>,

 which is very useful when the component type